xamarin/customer-success-samples/samples/Xamarin.Forms/FormsDatabaseSearchBarCarouselPageListViewCustomViewCell/Readme.md

 ![Original App Mockup](./Screenshots/Desktop App on Mobile Device.png)

 ## Sample App on iPad
-This is the sample app we provided as it appears on a phone
+This is the sample app we provided as it appears on a tablet
 ![iPad Sample App](./Screenshots/BeaconFundingGif_iPad.gif)

-## Sample App on iPad
+## Sample App on iPhone
-This is the sample app we provided as it appears on a Tablet
+This is the sample app we provided as it appears on a phone
 ![iPhone Sample App](./Screenshots/BeaconFundingGif_iPhone.gif)

 ### Author